 Parents may accompany if they wish; no additional charge.

 8:00 am Check-in/On-site Registration Grand Terrace, Monona Terrace

 8:45 – 4:00 pm Sessions & Exhibits*

-A variety of opportunities created exclusively for aspiring music majors and their parents including a collegiate panel, conference sessions, Destination Music exhibit game, Financial Planning for College (Parent Session), featured speaker sessions sponsored by Conn-Selmer, and more!
+A variety of opportunities created exclusively for aspiring music majors and their parents including a collegiate panel, conference sessions, Destination Music exhibit game, Supporting Students with Auditioning/College Entrance Requirements (Parent Session), featured speaker sessions sponsored by Conn-Selmer, and more!

 *Each student registrant will be given a voucher to each lunch at Monona Terrace concessions.
 Parents may purchase food on-site or at one of the area restaurants.
 Please see the dining guide for dining suggestions.